Chas McCormick Player Props: Astros vs. Rockies

-Chas McCormick -- with a slugging percentage of .576 in his past 10 games, including two home runs -- will be in action for the Houston Astros versus the Colorado Rockies, with Kyle Freeland on the mound, on July 4 at 4:10 PM ET.
+On Wednesday, Chas McCormick (batting .333 in his past 10 games) and the Houston Astros play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 2:10 PM ET.

-In his last appearance, he collected two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Rangers.
+In his last game he had a one-hit showing (1-for-3) against the Rockies.

 Chas McCormick Game Info & Props vs. the Rockies